 Dazza Greenwood

-Dazza Greenwood is a Research Scientist at MIT Media Lab, moderating discussions on liability for autonomous systems in tort law.
+Dazza Greenwood is a research scientist at MIT Media Lab, focusing on legal technology and innovation.

 Dyane O'Leary

-Dyane O’Leary is an Associate Professor of Legal Writing at Suffolk University Law School, contributing to discussions on legal technology in research and writing.
+Dyane O’Leary is a professor at Suffolk University Law School, focusing on legal writing and technology.

 Ed Walters

-Ed Walters is the CEO of Fastcase, discussing advancements in legal research tools and natural language processing.
+Ed Walters is the CEO of Fastcase, a legal research company, and an adjunct professor at Georgetown Law.

-Gabriel H. Teninbaum is a Professor of Legal Writing at Suffolk University Law School, moderating discussions on legal technology in research and writing.
+Gabriel H. Teninbaum is a professor at Suffolk University Law School, focusing on legal technology and innovation.

 Isabel Yang

-Isabel Yang is the Founder and CEO of ArbiLex, moderating discussions on careers in legal technology.
+Isabel Yang is the founder and CEO of ArbiLex, a legal technology company focusing on arbitration analytics.

 Ivy Grey

-Vice President of Strategy and Business Development at WordRake
+Ivy Grey is a legal technology entrepreneur and Vice President of Strategy and Business Development at WordRake.

 Jack Newton